Who we are

 Themes & Sites from 2007 to present

-Autumn Equinox is the last meeting of Tara Celebrations annual cycle - Samhain the conceiving of each New Cycle
+Autumn Equinox is the last meeting of Tara Celebrations annual cycle - Samhain the conceiving of each new turn of the wheel

 Prior to 2007 there were gatherings but we only have private records of those